isabella232/rtos-docs-pr.es-es/rtos-docs/threadx/chapter4.md

 ## <a name="tx_semaphore_create"></a>tx_semaphore_create

-Crear un semáforo de recuento
+Crea un semáforo de recuento.

 ### <a name="prototype"></a>Prototipo